The rocket transported the final batch of satellites created to enhance weather prediction.

 Ken Graham, the head of the National Weather Service, referred to the satellites as a ‘gamechanger' during a press conference on Monday.
 He stated that since the initial launch in 2016, the latest GOES series has revolutionized weather forecasts, warnings, and services, ultimately contributing to saving lives and safeguarding property.

 The Falcon Heavy has successfully launched the GOES-U, marking its 10th launch and the second one contracted by NASA.
-This powerful rocket consists of three Falcon 9 rocket first stages, providing triple the lifting capacity needed to the satellite into space.
+This powerful rocket consists of three Falcon 9 rocket first stages, providing triple the lifting capacity needed to transport the satellite into space.

 The boosters landed at SpaceX's landing zones.
 (X/@StarFleetTours)